 European Court of Human Rights

-The European Court of Human Rights is an institution of the Council of Europe established in 1959 as one of three mechanisms designed to enforce the European Convention on Human Rights and Fundamental Freedoms.
+The European Court of Human Rights is an international court established under the European Convention on Human Rights.

 The principal function of the Court is to ensure the observance of the engagements undertaken by the parties to the Convention and its Protocols.

 The Court is comprised of 46 judges, elected by the Parliamentary Assembly of the Council of Europe.
 The judge elected in respect of Ireland, Dr Síofra O’Leary, has served as President of the Court since 1 November 2022, and is the first woman to do so.

 The Court hears applications from individuals, non-governmental organisations, or groups of individuals who claim to be the victim of a violation of the Convention or its Protocols.
 The Court also hears inter-state cases, in which a contracting state alleges that there has been a breach of the Convention or its Protocols by another contracting state.

 The contracting states undertake to abide by the final judgments of the Court in any case to which they are parties.
 The Committee of Ministers of the Council of Europe supervises the execution of the Court’s judgments.

 Ireland signed the Convention on 4 November 1950, and ratified it on 25 February 1953.
 The Convention entered into force with respect to the State on 3 September 1953.
 Ireland was amongst the first states to recognise the right of individual application, and to accept the compulsory jurisdiction of the Court.

 Ireland is a party to a number of Protocols to the Convention which expand the scope of the rights and freedoms guaranteed by the Convention, and which have introduced significant reforms to the institutional machinery of the Convention system.